damienmaguire/Tesla-Model-3-Battery-BMS/README.md

  The unknown pin on the header comes to life when connected to a slave module.
 Log files taken with a Digilent Analog Discovery 2 and Saleae Logic.

 Also uploaded scope captures taken on a HV controller on its own.

+13/04/20 : Experimented with an LTC6820 IC.
+Uploaded new scope captures.
+Short version : The Tesla version of ISO-SPI uses chip select and data pulses with widths far outside of the spec for the LTC6820 so off the shelf LTC hardware will not work with Tesla Model 3 battery modules.